 - 1. Select Gradual Selection... command from the Edit menu. - 2.
-In the Gradual Selection dialog box select the size of isolated components to be removed using the slider.
+In the Gradual Selection dialog box select Connected component size criterion. - 3.
+Select the size of isolated components to be removed using the slider.
 You can observe how the selection changes while dragging the slider.
-Click OK button to finalize the selection. - 3.
+Click OK button to finalize the selection. - 4.
 To remove the selected components use Delete Selection command from the Edit menu or click X Delete Selection toolbar button (or simply press Del button on the keyboard).